dynamizeMe/termax/README.md

 Type: `string[]`

-In tExecFile it takes a name of a file to be executes in tSpawn it takes arguments passed to the command.
+In tExecFile it takes a name of a file to be executes, in tSpawn it takes arguments passed to the command.

 ##### handleErrors